 - Auto Logout

-If agents are inactive, meaning they don’t have any mouse or keyboard input for a certain time, system will automatically sign them out of the Agent Console.
+If agents are inactive, meaning they don’t have any mouse or keyboard input for a certain time, the system will automatically sign them out of the Agent Console.
 This is to prevent unwanted access when the App is left open on a device.
-Set this for each your agents on the Agent Console Preferences> General>
+Set this for each of your agents on the Agent Console Preferences > Global.

-After switching off the Send Transcription option on visitor side, visitors will lose the access to request for chat transcript being sent to their email address(es), print, or download on their system.
+After disabling the download, print, and email chat transcripts options on the visitor side, visitors will lose access to requests for chat transcripts being sent to their email address(es), print, or download on their system.

 - Disable Automatically email chat transcripts for archiving or followup